 - Southwest Rapid Rewards® Plus Credit Card

-While the welcome bonuses offered by these cards varies, the Rapid Rewards points you earn from the bonus will count toward the 110,000 points you need.
+The Rapid Rewards points you earn from any bonus on these cards will count toward the 110,000 points you need.
 In April 2018, Southwest restricted applicants to only one of the personal versions.
 However, you can still open one personal card in addition to the business version.

 Sometimes, the welcome bonuses plus the minimum spends required will be enough to earn you the Companion Pass.

 For those with Ultimate Rewards points, unfortunately, transfers to your Southwest Rapid Rewards account will not count toward the Companion Pass.

 A common beginner mistake

 This is all simple enough but there’s one mistake that I see all the time and that’s that once someone opens the Southwest card(s), they become so excited about it that they don’t consider that there might be other options out there.
 I totally get that, but let’s think about it for a second.

 Each of these Southwest cards earns 2X points per dollar on purchases with Southwest and its Rapid Rewards hotel and rental car partners.
 Nothing crazy, but it’s decent.

 However, on all other purchases, these cards only earn 1X point per dollar.